Our valuation tech uses live market data to estimate your car’s value accurately.

 Get your car valuation

 You can get a car valuation in a click, all we need is your reg and mileage.
 Our valuation tool is powered by smart data, so it looks at current trends in the car market and on our own marketplace to provide you with an accurate-to-the-day valuation that reflects precisely how other cars like yours have been selling.

 Make a car profile

 We’ll ask you some super simple questions about your vehicle and you can answer them with a tap of your phone.
 No need to write long and complex studies of your car and all it’s been through.
 Be sure not to gloss over anything important, though.
 For example, maybe you think hiding that dent is a good idea, but this will only cause trouble down the line.
 If a dealer agrees to buy your car and then discovers you haven’t been totally honest in your profile, your deal may fall through at the last moment.
 You’ll need to upload some photos of your vehicle too, but don’t worry, we’ve perfected this into a fine art, guiding you through all the angles we need, able to be taken on your phone’s camera.

 And now we wait

 That’s all you need to do to get the wheels turning!
-We’ll add your car profile to our daily sale, and then it’s over to dealers to make an offer that can’t be beat.
+We’ll add your car profile to our online sale, and then it’s over to dealers to make an offer that can’t be beat.
 There’s no haggling needed, dealers have to compete with each other to buy your car, not negotiate with you, that’s how you get the best offer!
 Once the sale ends we’ll let you know the highest price that was made for your car, and if you agree, we can arrange collection.

 The lucky dealer who beat off competition to buy your car will collect it right from your home at a time that suits you.
 They’ll need to inspect it to make sure it matches your car profile and, if everything is in order, you’ll be paid by secure bank transfer.